panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `startHandler()` function, which is invoked when the *Start* button is clicked, starts the timer and saves its id to the reference `timerIdRef.current = setInterval(...)`.

 When the user decides to stop the stopwatch, one clicks *Stop* button.
-The corresponding `stopHandler()` accesses the timer id from the reference and stops the timer `clearInterval(timerIdRef.current)`.
+The *Stop* button handler `stopHandler()` accesses the timer id from the reference and stops the timer `clearInterval(timerIdRef.current)`.

-Additionally, if the component unmounts with the stopwatch active, the cleanup function of `useEffect()` is going to stop the timer.
+Additionally, if the component unmounts with the stopwatch is active, the cleanup function of `useEffect()` is going to stop the timer.

 *Side challenge: can you improve the stopwatch by adding a Reset button?
 Share your solution in a comment below!*

 ## 2. Access DOM elements

-Another useful application of the `useRef()` hook is that it allows you to access DOM elements directly.

-You can do this pretty simple:
+Another useful application of the `useRef()` hook is to access DOM elements.
+You can do this pretty easy:

 A) Define a reference that's going to keep the link to DOM element `const elementRef = useRef()`;

 B) Use the reference as a value to `ref` attribute to the element you'd like to access: `<div ref={elementRef}></div>`;

-C) Finally the reference contains a link to the DOM element: `elementRef.current` is an `HTMLElement`.
+C) Then React will make the reference link to the DOM element: `elementRef.current` is an `HTMLElement`.

 ```jsx{4,7,11}
 import { useRef, useEffect } from 'react';